If you’re moving to Python from C or Java, you might be confused by Python’s

 You have to practice these skills if you want to actually remember them.

-Sign up for Python Morsels to start leveling up your Python skills every week.
+zip function, and start leveling-up your Python skills every week.